Jump to:

 Unlike in most co-op games, you’re not tethered to your partner.
 You can explore separately, disagree during dialogue, and even betray each other if things get spicy.
 It’s great for players who want slower-paced, tactical co-op play without sacrificing depth or narrative weight.

-12. Rocket League [Best Co-Op Sports Game with Cars]
+13. Rocket League [Best Split-Screen Sports Action]

 Rocket League - Best Co-Op Sports Game with Cars